gwertzu/ASC-ODE/docs/Ex2/autodiff.md

 :align: center
 ```

-Comparing these results to what can be seen on other websites shows tht the results are the same.
+Comparing these results to what can be seen on other websites shows that the results are the same.

 ### Simulating a pendulum